Strong Field Scattering of Black Holes: Assessing Resummation Strategies: Comparisons to NR

-which is fitted against the NR extracted potentials, $w_\mathrm{NR}$.
-In Fig. \ref{fig:weob_fit_value}, we show the recovered values of $w_{5,\mathrm{I}}$ against the values of $w_{5, \mathrm{cons}}^{1\mathrm{GSF}}$, with large discrepancies seen either side of $\Gamma_4$.
-Here, the errors on $w_{5, \mathrm{I}}$ arise due to applying the errors on $\theta_{6\mathrm{PM}}^\mathcal{L}$ to Eq. \ref{Eq: Firsov's Inversion Formula} \cite{Rettegno:2023ghr}.
-In Fig. \ref{Fig: weob Potential Fit Analysis}, we calculate the scattering angles by inserting $w_{5, \mathrm{I}}$ into Eq. \ref{Eq: eob scatter angle r} (in place of the original EOB-PM potential) and compare these with NR data and $\theta_{5\mathrm{PM}, \mathrm{cons}}^{w^\mathrm{eob}, 1\mathrm{GSF}}$.
-At $\Gamma_1$, we have a negligible value of $w_{5, \mathrm{I}}$, since the 4PM predictions are already highly accurate.
+Comparing these models against the NR data, we find that at $\Gamma_1$, the value of $w_{5, \mathrm{I}}$ is negligible, since the 4PM predictions are already highly accurate.
 In contrast, the fitted value of $w_{5, \mathrm{I}}$ at $\Gamma_7$ leads to repulsive attributes.
-This is likely due to performing our fit using Eq. \ref{Eq. weob fitting template}, which diverges as $\br \rightarrow 0$ \cite{Rettegno:2023ghr}.
-We also see discrepancies with NR data before the plunge, with the predictions using $w_{5,\mathrm{I}}$ being over-attractive up to $\ell \sim 7.6$.
-However, this is likely unphysical and related to overcompensation of the poor fit close to plunge.
+This is likely due to performing our fit using Eq. \ref{Eq. weob fitting template}, {with divergent behaviour in the $\br \rightarrow 0$ being dictated by $w_{5,\mathrm{I}}$}\cite{Rettegno:2023ghr}.
+In particular, we see discrepancies with NR data before the plunge, with the predictions of $\theta^{w^\mathrm{eob}}_{5\mathrm{PM, I}}$ being over-attractive up to $\ell \sim 7.6$.

 As discussed in Sec. \ref{Sec.
 Performance of the L Resummation}, the physical interpretation of the pseudo-PM terms must be approached with caution, since calibration to NR causes non-perturbative information to propagate into such terms.